rackerlabs/design-system/_docs/layout/navigation.md

 {% endcolumn %}
 </div>

-## Top Navigation
+## Top navigation

 <div class="row">
 {% column left:"col-md-4" %}

-Top navigation is used on all web applications that desire to implement the Helix Design Language but without strict compliance.
-This navigation variation exists to allow for flexible implementations, however the preferred navigation for highly compliant Helix applications is the [left navigation](#side-nav).
+For additional flexibility, you can use top navigation elements.
+However, applications that use top navigation do not strictly comply with the Helix design language.
+The preferred implementation is [left navigation](#side-nav).

 {% endcolumn %}
 {% column right:"col-md-8" %}
 {% figure [caption:""] [class:"image bg-light border"] %}